Damian-Mostert/next-sublime-frontend/src/lib/README.md

-# This is the main configuration file

-Here you can set global styles or url's for API's;
+# Here you can set global styles or url's for API's

 # @services